crypticCaroline/puppyplaymates/README.md

 * You should now have a new copy of the original repository in your own GitHub account.
 * You will need to install the requirements.txt using the following command the command line pip3 install -r requirements.txt
-* You will need to set up your local enviroments and key value pairs for deployment
+* You will need to set up your local environments and key value pairs for deployment

 ### Cloning

 Making a Local Clone

 * Log into your GitHub then find the gitpod repository
-* Under the repository name there is a button that says "Clone or download".
+* Under the repository name there is a button that says, "Clone or download".
 Click on this button.
 * If cloning with HTTPS "Clone with HTTPS", copy this link.
 * Open Gitbash
 * Change the current working directory to the location where you want the cloned directory to be.